terra-money/community-pool-vesting/README.md

 #### `withdraw_cliff_vested_funds`
   **Purpose:** To withdraw cliff-vested funds based on the vesting schedule.

   **Functionality:**

   - Checks if the sender (caller) is whitelisted, the current time is after the vesting start time, and the cliff amount has not been fully withdrawn.
-If not, it returns an error.
+If any of the previous are false, it returns an error.
   - Calculates the amount of cliff-vested funds that can be withdrawn based on the vesting schedule.
   - Updates the state to reflect the withdrawn amount.
   - Sends the calculated amount of funds to the recipient address.